great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_validate_data_without_a_checkpoint.rst

         This runs validation and executes any ValidationActions configured for this ValidationOperator (e.g. saving the results to a ValidationResult Store).

     .. tab-container:: tab1
-        :title: Show Docs for Experimental API (0.13)
+        :title: Docs for Class-Based Checkpoints (>=0.13.8)

         ..
 Attention:: As part of the new modular expectations API in Great Expectations, Validation Operators are evolving into Checkpoints.
-This means running a Validation without a Checkpoint is no longer supported in Great Expectations version 0.13 or later.
+This means running a Validation without a Checkpoint is no longer supported in Great Expectations version 0.13.8 or later.
 Please read :ref:`Checkpoints and Actions<checkpoints_and_actions>` to learn more.